rubjmnz93/social-media-fastapi/README.md

 # social-media-fastapi
-Repository for Udemy course "Mastering REST APIs with FastAPI".
-The project consist in creating a social media app using fastAPI.
+This is the project for Udemy course "Mastering REST APIs with FastAPI".

+The project consist in creating a social media REST API using fastAPI where users can create posts, comment and like them.